 With each prisoner producing on average more than one pound of food waste daily, it is easy to see how correctional facilities can quickly have an impact on the municipalities in which they reside.
 By reducing their environmental footprint in those communities correctional facilities can save space in landfills, and reduce the drain they place on other municipal resources, thus becoming more responsible community partners.

-As we celebrate Earth Day in 2017 everyone is encouraged to examine their current practices in these critical areas and to consider strategies that will allow us to continue to reduce the impact of corrections not only on their budgets but on the environment as well.
+As we celebrate Earth Day everyone is encouraged to examine their current practices in these critical areas and to consider strategies that will allow us to continue to reduce the impact of corrections not only on their budgets but on the environment as well.
 Join GreenPrisons in sharing your experiences this Earth Day on our blog.